OrensteinLab/PrimerDesigner/docs/PD-mul-Greedy.md

 | `unresolved_proteins_cnt`, `unresolved_proteins` | Proteins with no valid path |
 | `total_primers` | Total primers across all accepted paths |

-Peak memory is not written.
-Per-protein primer counts are in the metrics file below.

 ### 2. Per-protein metrics